Clarke Hinkle: College career

-Professional football
+Professional career

 In January 1932, after watching Hinkle play in the Shrine Game, Curly Lambeau signed Hinkle to play professional football for the Green Bay Packers.
 At the time, the Packers were the best team in the NFL, having won three consecutive NFL championships from 1929 to 1931.
 Hinkle played for the Packers for his entire ten-year NFL career, was selected as a first- or second-team All-Pro every year, and helped lead the Packers to NFL championships in 1936 and 1939.

 As a rookie in 1932, Hinkle appeared in 13 games and led the Packers with 331 rushing yards on 95 carries.
 He quickly developed a reputation not only for his two-way play on both offense and defense, but also as the best punter in the NFL.
 The 1932 Packers finished second in the NFL with a 10–3–1 record, and Hinkle was selected as a first-team All-Pro in 1932 by Collyer's Eye magazine and as the second-team fullback (behind Bronko Nagurski) on the United Press (UP) and NFL All-Pro teams.
 He was hailed by Curly Lambeau at the end of the 1932 season as a second Jim Thorpe, and by some critics as "the greatest football player in the world today."

 After spending the off-season working for a steel construction firm in his home town of Toronto, Ohio, Hinkle returned to Green Bay in September 1933.
 In his second NFL season, Hinkle again led the team with 413 rushing yards, but the Packers' record fell to 5–7–1, the only losing season suffered by the Packers in their first 25 years in the NFL.
 Despite the team's poor showing, Hinkle was selected as a second-team All-Pro by the UP, Chicago Daily News, and Green Bay Press-Gazette.

 Hinkle presented a rare combination of power, speed, and accurate kicking.
 In 1937, he led the NFL with seven touchdowns and ranked second with 552 rushing yards.
 In 1938, he led the NFL in scoring with 58 points scored on seven touchdowns, seven extra points, and three field goals.
 He led the NFL in field goals and field goal percentage in both 1940 and 1941.
 He also continued to excel as a punter, ranking second in the NFL in punting yards in 1939 and averaging 44.5 yards per punt in 1941.

 Hinkle's playing career was cut short after the 1941 season by wartime military service.
 He began his NFL career in 1932 at a salary of $5,000 and had his salary cut during the Great Depression, then restored to $5,000 in the late 1930s.
 He held out for and received $10,000 in his final season.
 He finished his career with 3,860 rushing yards, 537 receiving yards, 316 passing yards, and 379 points scored on 44 touchdowns, 28 field goals, and 31 extra points.